Choose from three options when viewing performance data in your Apple Search Ads Advanced account

 The share of impressions your ad(s) received from the total impressions served on the same search terms or keywords, in the same countries and regions.
 Impression share is displayed as a percentage range, such as 0-10%, 11-20%, and so on.
 This metric is only available in predefined Impression Share custom reports and on the Recommendations page.

-The number of times your ad appeared in App Store search results within the reporting time period.
+The number of times your ad appeared on the App Store within the reporting time period.

 This identifies whether your impression was the result of Search Match or a bidded keyword.